Things to do in Leticia Amazon Colombia

 Photo (mod.) by Mario Montenegro, Leticia Market, Amazon Colombia, CC BY-SA 2.0

+Leticia offers a unique opportunity to learn about – and from – indigenous amazon communities.
 There is a small, free ethnographic museum in Leticia (Museo Etnográfico) that showcases the history of the indigenous communities in the Amazon region.
+But to truly learn about the unique culture, tradition and lifestyle of the indigenous communities, visit one of the villages around Leticia.

 Just a short boat ride away from Leticia, you’ll find Isla de los Micos (Monkey Island), where you can observe different monkey species.
 Take a longer riverboat tour to fully appreciate the beauty of the river and rainforest while searching for wildlife at the shores and in the river.